ochorocho/gitlab-composer/README.md

 ## What it does

-Generates an archive and a JSON file for a single package tag/branch.
+Generates an archive and a JSON file for a single package tag/branch using Composer and a composer plugin `gitlab/composer-plugin` to package and publish to Gitlab.
-This is using Composer and a composer plugin to package and publish to Gitlab.
+It uses the `composer archive` command the build a package of the given Branch/Tag.

 ## Run command in Docker Container